NSHipster/articles/2015-01-19-javascriptcore.md

 ## JavaScriptCore in Practice

 Let's build out an example that will use all these different techniques—we'll define a `Person` model that conforms to the `JSExport` sub-protocol `PersonJSExports`, then use JavaScript to create and populate instances from a JSON file.
-Who needs `NSJSONSerialization` when there's an entire JVM lying around?
+Who needs `NSJSONSerialization` when there's an entire JavaScript VM lying around?

 ### 1) `PersonJSExports` and `Person`